10 Tips for Growing Tomatoes in Your Backyard

 From blossom end rot to tomato hornworms, every gardener will face challenges in their tomato growing journey.
 Learn to identify common issues early to minimize damage.
 Blossom end rot is often a sign of fluctuating soil moisture and can be mitigated by consistent watering and ensuring proper drainage.
 Large, green worms like the hornworm can be handpicked or detoured by planting dill and borage nearby to attract their natural predators.

-Tip #9: Harvesting Techniques for Maximum Flavor
+Tip #9: Harvesting Techniques for Maximum Flavor on Backyard Tomato Farming

 The moment of truth has arrived as your tomatoes begin to ripen.
 For the best flavor, pick them when the bottom starts to turn the expected color—red, yellow, or orange, depending on the variety— and they have a slight give.
 Tomatoes continue to sweeten off the vine, so there’s a balance between waiting for peak ripeness and avoiding spoilage.
 Gently twist the tomato away from the stem to harvest and aim to use them as soon as possible for the freshest taste.